udhaminiProject/.github/profile/README.md

 ## The Business Plan:

-Our platform is free to use.
+Our platform is free to use.We have partnered with Github to make our project open source and [sponsors can contribute](https://github.com/sponsors/udhaminiProject) to our project via recurring monthly payments or one-time contributions.
 We will make money primary by charging organizations and companies who want to advertise their scholarships on our platform.By partnering with ministries of education from different countries, this will help us reach more students and partners in various parts of the world.

 ## Competition: